 Car Wax Comparison

-Application of car wax can be achieved by using a car polisher or by hand and you can even add multiple layers of wax for further protection.
+As well as increasing the shine of your paintwork, a car wax also provides a protective layer against debris such as tree sap and bird droppings.
+In terms of the application, it can be achieved using a car polisher or by hand and you can even add multiple layers of the wax for further protection.

 The Best Car Wax

 Meguiar’s are a premium detailing brand that are well known for producing high quality products.
 Their Ultimate Liquid Wax is a great example of their reputation and it’s a synthetic formula that’s designed to provide long lasting protection to the paintwork.